-A juicy Lucy (Jucy Lucy) burger was famously created in Minneapolis.
+A juicy Lucy (Jucy Lucy) burger recipe was famously created in Minneapolis.
 It is a cheese stuffed burger patty that is out of this world.

 I used American cheese to stuff my burger but you can use Cheddar, Monterrey Jack, Muenster, Havarti, Gouda and even blue cheese for this recipe.
-All if these will give you an amazing and delicious result.
+All of these will give you an amazing and delicious result.

 This cheese stuffed burger can be cooked on a skillet, like I show you in the video below, but it also fantastic on the grill.
 We will be handling the meat quite a bit while pressing and stuffing it, so you will have to refrigerate it for a good 30 minutes before cooking it.
 This will allow the fat to harden and will render you a very juicy burger.